 Description

-The General Services Administration (GSA) is seeking a qualified design-build contractor for the World Trade Bridge (WTB) Land Port of Entry (LPOE) Border Roadway Improvements and Construction (BRIC) project in Laredo, Texas.
-The project involves significant roadway repairs and paving replacement, utilizing Low Embodied Carbon (LEC) materials to enhance sustainability in line with the Inflation Reduction Act (IRA) requirements.
-This initiative is crucial for improving the functionality of the port, which plays a vital role in facilitating cross-border trade and traffic.
-Interested small business contractors must submit their proposals by January 9, 2025, with a project budget estimated between $10 million and $20 million.
-For further inquiries, potential bidders can contact Temica Stewart at temica.stewart@gsa.gov or Jason Gerloff at jason.gerloff@gsa.gov.
+The General Services Administration (GSA) is seeking a qualified design-build contractor for the World Trade Bridge (WTB) Land Port of Entry (LPOE) Border Roadway Improvement and Construction (BRIC) project in Laredo, Texas.
+The project involves extensive roadway repairs and paving replacement, focusing on utilizing Low Embodied Carbon (LEC) materials to enhance sustainability in compliance with the Inflation Reduction Act.
+This initiative is crucial for improving traffic efficiency and maintaining operational continuity at the port, which is vital for cross-border commerce.
+Interested small business contractors must submit their proposals by January 29, 2025, with an estimated contract value between $10 million and $20 million.
+For further inquiries, contact Temica Stewart at temica.stewart@gsa.gov or Jason Gerloff at jason.gerloff@gsa.gov.

 Files